-Smithers, a Unconditional Unionist, was the representative for Delaware's at-large district from 1863 to 1865.
+Smithers was the representative for Delaware’s at-large district and was an Unconditional Unionist.
+He served from 1863 to 1865.

 From Dec 1863 to Mar 1865, Smithers missed 110 of 599 roll call votes, which is 18.4%.
 This is better than the median of 28.2% among the lifetime records of representatives serving in Mar 1865.
 The chart below reports missed votes over time.